Islam in Uttar Pradesh: Controversies

-In early 2022 the hijab controversy in Uttar Pradesh emerged, in Aligarh, Dharma Samaj College banned both the hijab and saffron scarves.
+In early 2022 the Hijab controversy in Uttar Pradesh emerged, in Aligarh, Dharma Samaj College banned both the hijab and saffron scarves.
 The principal stated that students covering their faces would not be allowed entry, leading to protests from Muslim students.

 The cow slaughter laws have led to communal clashes over Muslims engaging in cattle trade and beef consumption.

 Studies including the Sachar Report have claimed that the Muslim community in Uttar Pradesh lags behind in terms of economics, educational attainment and political representation.
 The general political consensus in India has been, for a number of historic reasons, that the Muslim community as whole should not be subject to any affirmative action policies, such as other socially deprived groupings like the Scheduled Castes.
 However, the state has conceded that certain baradaris within the larger Muslim community of Uttar Pradesh deserve reservations in jobs and quotas in educational institutions.
 This principle has been established by the Mandal Commission.

 Many of these baradaris that have been traditionally associated with a particular craft have been granted Other Backward Class (OBC) status, which in theory makes them eligible for a number of affirmative action schemes.
 There has been some criticism as the selection of criteria, which a number of disadvantaged Muslim Baradaris excluded from the lists drawn up by the Government of India.
 For example, certain Baradaris whose Hindu counterparts were lists as Scheduled Castes were omitted from the first Uttar Pradesh list.
 This was part dealt with by including Muslim Nats, Muslim Mochis and Muslim Dhobis, whose Hindu counterparts have Scheduled Caste status as backward communities.
 However, a number of extremely marginalized Muslim communities such as the Muslim Dabgar.
 Muslim Bandhmatis.
-Muslim Dom and Muslim Bansphor remain excluded despite the fact that there Hindu counterparts are on the Scheduled Caste list.
-Other economically deprived groups such as the Kankali, Kanmailia and Kingharia have also been excluded, while groups like the Kayastha Muslims and Muslim Kamboh have been included.
+Muslim Doma and Muslim Bansphor remain excluded despite the fact that there Hindu counterparts are on the Scheduled Caste list.
+Other economically deprived groups such as the Kankali, Kanmailia and Kingharia have also been excluded, while groups like the Muslims Kayasths and Muslim Kambojs have been included.
 Approximately 44 communities have been included in the Uttar Pradesh OBC list.